 We probably stunned you a bit with the title, right?
 It seems like major companies don’t necessarily employ any type of SMS marketing strategy and instead rely on the classic and reliable plan of action.
-Tools such as SEO, Google Adwords, local business directories and email marketing have pioneered the digital strategy that most online businesses use today – but what about SMS marketing?
+Tools such as SEO, Google Adwords, Facebook ads, Instagram ads and email marketing have pioneered the digital strategy that most online businesses use today – but what about SMS marketing?

 We are big believers in using every marketing tool available to you, and with mobile phones being ubiquitous no matter what demographic – it makes sense to reach out to a wider audience.
 We understand it may not be for everyone, but SMS marketing still has a valid excuse to invest in it.